-To sense-check our draft decisions, we compared the operating expenditure for Essential Water against other water utilities in NSW.
+To sense-check our decisions, we compared the operating expenditure for Essential Water against other water utilities in NSW.
 We did the analysis on per property basis to compare how much the utilities spend on servicing each property in NSW.

-As shown in Figure 3.4, we observed that Essential Water's historic costs were one of the highest in NSW before the WaterNSW Pipeline became operational in 2019.
+As shown in Figure 3.3, we observed that Essential Water's historic costs were one of the highest in NSW before the WaterNSW Pipeline became operational in 2019.
 This is because Essential Water has a relatively large network of water and wastewater infrastructure that services a small customer base, which includes few mines, in a remote location in NSW.

-Since 2019, Essential Water's operating expenditure (excluding the WaterNSW Pipeline costs) per property has fallen but are still above the average in NSW.
+Since 2019, Essential Water's operating expenditure per property (excluding WaterNSW Pipeline costs) has fallen but is still above the NSW average.
 Because Essential Water now sources most of its water from the WaterNSW Pipeline instead of its own infrastructure, its energy and materials costs have decreased.
-Over the 2022 determination, we expect Essential Water's operating expenditure to be well within the range in NSW and trending closer to the average in NSW and have set draft prices on this basis.
-We consider our draft decision on efficient operating expenditure is reasonable and wouls give Essential Water enough time to lower its costs while managing the challenges of operating a business in a remote location.
+Over the 2022 determination, we expect Essential Water's operating expenditure to stay within the benchmark range and trend toward the NSW average.
+We consider our decision on efficient operating expenditure would give Essential Water enough time to lower its costs while managing the challenges of operating a business in a remote location with a dispersed, small customer base as outlined in Essential Water's submission.48

-However, if we were to include the cost of the WaterNSW Pipeline, our analysis shows the operating expenditure per property in Broken Hill region would be the highest in NSW.
-The cost of using the WaterNSW Pipeline is being recovered from the NSW Government.
-Customers in Broken Hill region currently do not pay for the WaterNSW Pipeline.
+If we were to include the cost of the WaterNSW Pipeline in our analysis, Essential Water's operating expenditure per property would be the highest in NSW.
+However, the cost of using the WaterNSW Pipeline is recovered from the NSW Government instead.
+This means customers in the Broken Hill region currently do not pay for the WaterNSW Pipeline.